Entryway Ideas — 16 of the Very Best Entrances, and the Genius Design Tricks Behind Them

 (Image credit: Ryann Ford.
 Design: Cravotta Interiors)

 As you'll have no doubt seen if you've made it this far, entryways come in all shapes and sizes.
 Some are small and dark, others large and light-filled.
-There are plenty of ways to make a small entryway look bigger and brighter, but if you're faced with a space devoid of natural light - often something you'll find with apartment entryways - then you'll need to rely on your entryway's lighting scheme to make up the shortfall.
+There are plenty of ways to make a small entryway look bigger and brighter, but if you're faced with a space devoid of natural light, then you'll need to rely on your entryway's lighting scheme to make up the shortfall.

-Installing lighting inset into the floor and sconces that wash wall down with light, highlighting your wall decor or architecture, can be particularly effective in an entryway, and makes for a good base level light for this room after the sun goes down.
+Installing lighting insets into the floor and sconces that wash the wall down with light, highlighting your wall decor or architecture, can be particularly effective in an entryway and makes for a good base level light for this room after the sun goes down.

 an entryway with a table and statement light